Registered Dealers in Controlled Oils (RDCO): records

 You should spend a little time understanding the trader’s system before you start examining records as it may save time later on.
 You may be able to obtain all you need at the push of a button!

-If necessary, in order to obtain the assistance of Audit Service when investigating oils trader’s computer systems, Audit Service should be approached through the appropriate Senior Audit Specialist via the Customer Relations Manager.
+If necessary, in order to obtain the assistance of Audit Service when investigating oils trader’s computer systems, Audit Service should be approached through the appropriate Senior Audit Specialist via the Customer Compliance Manager.